bradcerasani/bradcerasani.me/content/projects/home-renovation/index.md

 ## Lighting

-In continuing the mix of old and new, I integrated Danish lighting from the 1950s in the dining room, and modern linear lighting in the kitchen that I designed and built.
+In continuing the mix of old and new, I integrated Danish lighting from the 1950s in the dining room, and custom-made modern linear lighting in the kitchen.

 <PostImage size="large" src="/projects/home-renovation/0S7A7555.jpg" />

 The linear lights consist of flush-mount aluminum channels with diffusers, [five-channel LED strips](https://sowilodesign.com/) colour-matched to Philips Hue, dual PWM amplifiers (RGB and tunable white), Philips Hue LS+ controllers, and commercial power supplies.

 In order to achieve perfectly linear light, I ran two light strips along the side walls of the aluminium channels, and created an offset for consistent spacing between CW•RGB•WW diode clusters.
-In testing several methods of mounting and diffusion, I found this approach to be best balance of heat dissipation and output.
+In testing several methods of mounting and diffusion, I found this approach to be the best balance of heat dissipation and output.

 <ThreeUp
   image1="/video/projects/home-renovation/light-assembly.mp4"